purpleax/eCommerce-API-demo/README.md

 # API-Driven Commerce Demo

-A self-contained ecommerce storefront for showcasing API discovery.
+A self-contained ecommerce storefront for showcasing API discovery, themed as **Apex Motorsport Outfitters**.
 The backend exposes a FastAPI-powered JSON API for authentication, product catalog, shopping cart, and order workflows.
 The frontend is a lightweight single-page site that invokes the API for every action.

 ## Features
 - Token-based authentication with user registration and admin roles
-- Product catalog CRUD endpoints with sample inventory seeding
+- Product catalog CRUD endpoints with sample motorsport apparel and pit-lane gear
 - Persistent SQLite storage for users, products, carts, and orders
 - Shopping cart APIs supporting add/update/remove with stock validation
 - Order checkout flow that converts cart items into historical orders